 Cancun is energetic, busy, loud and developed.
-The beaches and water here are gorgeous, and the shopping and nightlife scene is famous for a reason.
+The beaches and water there are gorgeous, and the shopping, resorts and nightlife scene are famous for a reason.

-Tulum, on the other hand, has arguably better beaches than Cancun, is less busy, more relaxed, and has an authentic feel compared to Cancun.
+Tulum, on the other hand, has arguably better beaches than Cancun, is less busy, more relaxed, and has a more authentic Mexican feel compared to Cancun.